jahangir2526/Fn/02_Java_HelloWorld.md

-# Build, Deploy and Run a Java Function
+# Build, Deploy and Run a Java Function (Local Fn Server)

 This is used to demonstrate how to build, deploy and run java function in a local Fn Server.
 All the steps and commands have been collected from Fn Documentations.